garciart/network-automation/labs/cisco/small-network-demo.md

 Transfer the file to the CentOS server:

 ```
-chmod 666 httpd.zip
+chmod 666 /media/sf_shared-vm/httpd.zip
 scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null /media/sf_shared-vm/httpd.zip webmaster@192.168.1.111:/home/webmaster/httpd.zip
 ```

-If warned that ```The authenticity of host '192.168.1.111 (192.168.1.111)' can't be established.```, and if asked, ```Are you sure you want to continue connecting (yes/no)?```, enter "yes".
+If the host warns you that ```The authenticity of host '192.168.1.111 (192.168.1.111)' can't be established.```, and if it asks, ```Are you sure you want to continue connecting (yes/no)?```, enter "yes".
 Otherwise, if prompted, enter the webmaster's password.
 You should see output similar to the following:

 ```
 Warning: Permanently added '192.168.1.111' (ECDSA) to the list of known hosts.